mozilla/fxa/README.md

 ### Running with MailDev

-If you want to inspect emails, you can run fxa-local-dev with [MailDev](https://www.npmjs.com/package/maildev).
+If you want to inspect emails, you can run fxa with [MailDev](https://www.npmjs.com/package/maildev).

 #### Install
 ```bash